caglar10ur/goconsistenthash/README.md

 # Consistent Hash

-Reimplemantation of (http://www.lexemetech.com/2007/11/consistent-hashing.html "Consistent Hashing by Tom White") in Go
+Reimplemantation of ["Consistent Hashing" (by Tom White)](http://www.lexemetech.com/2007/11/consistent-hashing.html) in Go

 ## Consistent hashing (from the web page mentioned above)